Synonym(s)

 Insulin

-- Acne is combined with increased insulin resistance(dietary factors; muscle building products (kolek products, casein concentrates leading to bodybuilding acne)).
-IGF-1 as well as insulin inhibit the transcription factor FoxO1 in sebocytes (Mirdamadi Y et al. 2015).
-Known insulin resistance in acne associated syndromes such as PAPA syndrome, SAPHO syndrome.
+- Acne is combined with increased insulin resistance(dietary factors; muscle-building products (colec products, casein concentrates, which lead to bodybuilding acne).
+IGF-1 and insulin inhibit the transcription factor FoxO1 in sebocytes (Mirdamadi Y et al. 2015).
+Known insulin resistance in acne-associated syndromes such as PAPA syndrome, SAPHO syndrome.

-- Body Mass Index: A high "body mass index" is a risk factor for adolescent acne expression (Sas K et al. 2019).
+- Body mass index: A high body mass index is a risk factor for the development of acne in adolescents (Sas K et al. 2019).

-- FoxO1: The Fox O1 protein (see forkhead box genes below) is a central switch in insulin regulation as well as glucose metabolism.
-FoxO1 inhibits important transcription factors of lipid synthesis such as: PPARgamma, LXRalpha, SREBP1 as well as the kinase mTORC1.
-Furthermore, FoxO1 inhibits the androgen receptor (AR).
+- FoxO1: The Fox O1 protein (see forkhead box genes below) is a central switch in insulin regulation and glucose metabolism.
+FoxO1 inhibits important transcription factors of lipid synthesis such as: PPARgamma, LXRalpha, SREBP1 and the kinase mTORC1.
+FoxO1 also inhibits the androgen receptor (AR).

-- Inflammation with interactions between sebaceous glands and perifollicular connective tissue.
+- Inflammatory readiness with interactions between sebaceous glands and perifollicular connective tissue.

-- The importance of innate immunity for acne focuses in the activation of the inflammasome.
-P. acnis is thought to play an activating role through secretion and activation of proinflammatory mediators (IL-1beta, NLPRP-3 inflammasome, activation of caspase-1 pathway).
+- The significance of innate immunity for acne is focused on the activation of the inflammasome.
+P. acnis is ascribed an activating role through the secretion and activation of proinflammatory mediators (IL-1beta, NLPRP-3 inflammasome, activation of the caspase-1 pathway).

-- In women, polycystic ovary syndrome(PCOS) should be considered!
+- In women, polycystic ovary syndrome(PCOS) must be taken into account!

 - Psychological factors

-- (High glycemic index foods, dairy products).
-These lead to a dietary increased hyperglycemic load, induction of insulin and IGF-1.
-In combination with the already high serum IGF1 levels in adolescence, this constellation leads to promotion of seborrhea and follicular hyperkeratosis (Melnik BC 2015).
+- Diet - foods with a high glycemic index, dairy products.
+These lead to a diet-related increased hyperglycaemic load and induction of insulin and IGF-1.
+In combination with the already high IGF1 serum levels in adolescence, this constellation leads to a promotion of seborrhoea and follicular hyperkeratosis (Melnik BC 2015).

 - DHEA-S